 The last night we had in the hospital together was the hardest night of my life.
 My heart hurt.
 I was in pain.
 I began to doubt my decision.
 I became angry with God.
 How could He put me through this?

 At that moment, my heart was softened.
 My fears disappeared.
 I wasn’t angry.
 I knew that what I was doing was right.
 That night I held her and told her how much I loved her.
-I told her why I was making the decision to place her for adoption.
+I told her why I was deciding to place her for adoption.
 I told her that everything was going to be okay.

 And then I prayed for the strength to get through it.